TritonDataCenter/rfd/rfd/0026/README.md

 * `compute_package_uuid`: the UUID of the compute package to use to provision the storage VMs when a new volume using this package is created.

-Note that __volume packages are not used by DAPI to provision any VM__.
-Instead, when creating a volume requires provisioning a storage VM, a _compute_ package that matches the volume package used when creating the volume is used.
+Note that , when introduced, __volume packages will not be used by DAPI to provision any VM__.
+Instead, when creating a volume requires provisioning a storage VM, a _compute_ package that matches the volume package used when creating the volume will be used.

-__However, volume packages' UUIDs are used for billing purposes.__ This means that in the case of `tritonnfs` volume packages, their corresponding storage VMs packages are not used for billing.
+__However, volume packages' UUIDs will be used for billing purposes.__ This means that in the case of `tritonnfs` volume packages, their corresponding storage VMs packages will not be used for billing.

 ##### Storage of volume packages